-Nvidia unveils GeForce RTX 20 Series for gaming laptops
+Nvidia unveils GeForce RTX 2060 for gaming laptops

 It was able to run Battlefield V with full real-time ray tracing (RTX) turned on at more than 60 frames per second.
 The RTX 2060 will be available next week for $349, with either Battlefield V or Anthem thrown in as part of the bundle.
 There will be 40 new laptops based on RTX technology, Nvidia said.

 The RTX 2060 is 60 percent faster on current titles than the prior-generation GTX 1060, NVIDIA’s most popular GPU, and beats the gameplay of the GeForce GTX 1070 Ti.
-Nvidia also announced another RTX chip, the Nvidia GeForce RTX 2080, which can run Battlefield V with RTX on at better than 60 frames per second.
+Nvidia also showed games running on another RTX chip, the Nvidia GeForce RTX 2080, which can run Battlefield V with RTX on at better than 60 frames per second.
+The RTX 2080 came out last fall.

 The real-time ray-tracing technology enables some incredibly realistic effects, like the reflections on a car in the recent Battlefield V video game from Electronic Arts.
 But not many games are taking advantage of it yet.
 Nvidia CEO Jensen Huang walked everyone through the history of games during a press event at CES 2019, the big tech trade show in Las Vegas this week.
 Many games lagged behind Nvidia’s big advances like pixel shading, depth of field, tessellation, physics, and photogrammetry (in the history of 3D graphics from 2002 to 2018).